chakra-ui/chakra-ui-docs/CONTRIBUTING.md

 ```

 3. Setup all the dependencies and packages by running `yarn`.

-4. Execute `yarn dev` to spin up a local development server
+4. Execute `yarn dev` to spin up a local development server.
+If you're running
+   Windows, contentlayer might not work as expected, so you'd need to do
+   `npx contentlayer build` before running `yarn dev` in order to generate the
+   docsite content.

 > If you run into any issues, kindly reach out to the Chakra UI React team here:
 > https://discord.gg/chakra-ui